david-osas/dabble-lab/README.md

 ## Testing
 Unit tests were written for several functions in the API, with high code coverage of the entire application.
 The framework used for testing is Jest.

+## Environmental Variables
+Before running the application make sure the necessary environmental variables are set.
+Take a look at the .env.example file which specifies environmental varaibles used by the appication.

 ## Scripts
 Several scripts are specified in the package.json file.
 To install packages, after cloning, use
 ```